Phillipp Mwene: 1. FC Kaiserslautern

 In 2016, Mwene signed with 1.
 FC Kaiserslautern.
 In the 2017–18 season he was a consistent performer at right-back contributing 4 goals and 7 assists in 31 appearances while the club was relegated from the 2.
 Bundesliga.

 Mainz 05

 In May 2018, Bundesliga side Mainz 05 announced Mwene would join the club on a free transfer from Kaiserslautern for the 2018–19 season.

 PSV

 On 27 May 2021, PSV announced Mwene would join the club on a free transfer from Mainz 05, effective from 1 July.

 Return to Mainz 05

 On 23 August 2023, Mwene returned to Mainz 05 with a three-year contract.

 International career

 Mwene was born in Vienna and holds dual citizenship of Kenya and Austria.
 He is a youth international for Austria.
 He was called up to the preliminary Austria squad for UEFA Euro 2020.

 He made his debut for the Austria national football team on 4 September 2021 in a World Cup qualifier against Israel, a 2–5 away loss.
 He started the game and played the whole match.

+On 18 May 2026, Mwene was selected in Ralf Rangnick’s 26-man squad for the 2026 FIFA World Cup, marking Austria’s first appearance in the tournament since 1998.